 Beta-carotene is the deep green, yellow, orange and red pigment that gives vegetables and fruits their rich colours.
 The name beta-carotene comes from the Greek beta and Latin carota (carrot).
 Beta-carotene, also known as a pro-vitamin A, is an essential component as the human body converts

 it into vitamin A which is essential for the health of the eyes.
 It is also a powerful antioxidant that has been established in inhibiting the growth of many pre-cancerous tumours.
+It also helps to increase the number of infection-fighting cells, natural killer cells and helper T-cells which helps strengthen the immune system.

 NOTE: Eat foods rich in the